dell/cosi/docs/features/objectscale.md

 When resource of `BucketAccess` kind is removed from Kubernetes it triggers the process:

 - access key is removed from ObjectScale,
-- bucket policy is modifed to reflect user losing permissions for a bucket,
+- bucket policy is modifed to reflect that user has lost permissions for a bucket,
 - user is removed from ObjectScale.